willzywiec/dissertation/README.md

 https://www.github.com/willzywiec/criticality

-These scripts build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are subsequently used to estimate process criticality accident risk [P(keff) $\geq$ 1 🤯].
+The scripts in this repository can be used to build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are subsequently used to estimate process criticality accident risk [P(keff) $\geq$ 1 🤯].
 The default configuration of these scripts generate approximately 85 GB of data, which are saved to the **test** folder.

 At the time, the GWU dissertation style guide prohibited epigraphs.
 If they had been allowed, I would've chosen this one: